-For more information about carbon trading, see Fern’s beginners guide Trading Carbon.
-How it works and why it's controversial, or the 20 page version 20 page version Designed to fail.
+For more information about carbon trading, see Fern’s beginner guide Trading Carbon.
+How it works and why it's controversial, or the 20 page version, Designed to fail.

 Fern and many scientists, economists and NGOs believe that carbon trading is a dangerous distraction from the need to end fossil fuel use and move to a low carbon future.
 We do not have time to wait for a high price on carbon: we must shift to a low carbon energy, agriculture, transport and industrial world now.
 The best way to do this is through direct regulation.

 Fern’s initial interest in carbon trading came about because trees were seen as a way of offsetting carbon cheaply, while simultaneously providing money to protect trees.
-What are offsets explains why you can never offset carbon by protecting or planting trees.
+What is Biodiversity offsetting? explains why you can never offset carbon by protecting or planting trees.
 There is also no evidence that carbon trading has lived up to the promise of providing money.

 Despite the flaws inherent in pollution trading, the concept continues to appear in proposals to reduce environmental harm.
 For more information visit our campaign on biodiversity offsetting.